Vllaadd/10-Employee-Tracker/README.md

 # Employee Tracker

 # Overview
-The main purpose of this application is to allow company owners to view and manipulate the data of the departments, employees and their roles within the departments.
+The main purpose of this application is to allow company owners to view and manipulate the data of the departments, employees and the employees roles within the departments.

 # Technologies used: